 - Download our Guangzhou Schools Guide

-Between its skyscrapers and shopping malls, Guangzhou has a rich history.
+Besides towering skyscrapers and sprawling shopping malls, Guangzhou also boasts a rich history.
 Known for being a centre of trade and cuisine, the city’s warm climate, natural and cultural attractions give expats a variety of options both indoors and out.

 Depending on their interests, expats are able to explore the city’s museums and natural spaces from evening strolls along the Pearl River, lit up by city lights, to enjoying a day at one of the country’s biggest amusement parks.

 One of the best known scenic spots in the city, Yuexiu Park is the largest natural space in Guangzhou and provides city residents with a chance to surround themselves with nature in the middle of the sprawling urban landscape.
-It also contains a number of Ming Dynasty cultural relics and a stone statue of the Five Rams, the city’s emblem.
+It also contains a number of Ming Dynasty cultural relics and a stone statue of the Five Rams, one of the city’s emblems.

-A massive amusement park, Chimelong Paradise offers a dizzying range of entertainment options, including a circus, a water park, a wild-animal-themed park, and one of the world’s most exhilarating rollercoasters.
-The park attracts as many as 12 million visitors a year.
+A massive amusement park, Chimelong Paradise offers a dizzying range of entertainment options, including a circus, a water park, a wild-animal-themed park and one of the world’s most exhilarating rollercoasters.
+Chimelong Paradise offers fun for the whole family.

 Often recognised as the best museum in China, the Guangdong Museum contains over 160,000 artefacts and has been open to the public since 1959.
 Exhibitions of the local culture, natural environment and history are contained in its modern facilities, making for a perfect day out with the family.

-One of the country’s longest rivers, the Pearl River is strung along 1,242 miles (2,000km) of the Chinese landscape and is especially beautiful by night.
+One of the country’s longest rivers, the Pearl River is strung along 1,491 miles (2,400 km) of the Chinese landscape and is especially beautiful at night.
 The four river systems that make up the Pearl join up in Guangzhou before spilling into the South China Sea.
 As it cuts through the city at night, the river’s surface reflects the city’s neon lights, providing a unique view of Guangzhou’s urban beauty.
-Expats are able to walk along the river’s ‘Scenic Corridor’ while enjoying the gentle evening breeze, or take a river cruise.
+Expats are able to walk along the river’s ‘Scenic Corridor’ while enjoying the gentle evening breeze, and take a ferry or river cruise.